How to easily calculate your car's running costs

 3: Shop around for insurance

 Are you sure you’re getting the best insurance deal?
 Spend a little time getting quotes from three or four different insurance providers and see how they compare with your current bill.
 This research shouldn’t take more than an hour but could end up saving you hundreds of dollars a year.
-We've put together this guide to help you save money on your comprehensive insurance.
+We've put together a guide on how to get cheaper comprehensive insurance to help you save money.

 4: Strive for fuel efficiency